Scene Uncertainty and the Wellington Posterior of Deterministic Image Classifiers: Introduction

-\paragraph{Contributions:}
+\subsection{Contributions}

 Unlike work described above, ours does not propose a new measure of uncertainty nor a new way to calibrate the discriminant to match empirical statistics: We use standard statistics computed from the ``posterior probability'', such as covariance and entropy, to measure uncertainty.
-The core of our work aims to specify {\em what posterior} to use to measure uncertainty.
+The core of our work aims to specify {\em with respect to what posterior} to measure uncertainty.
 Since deep network image classifiers used in the real world are deterministic, the choice is consequential, and yet seldom addressed explicitly in the existing literature.
 The Wellington Posterior is introduced to explicitly characterize the variability with respect to which uncertainty is measured.
-This is our {\bf first contribution} (Sect.\ref{sec:method}).
+This is our {\bf first contribution}.

 The Wellington Posterior is not general and does not apply to any data type.
 It is specific to images of natural scenes.
-No matter how many images we are given at inference time, there are infinitely many different scenes that are compatible with them, in the sense of possibly having generated them, including real and virtual scenes.
+No matter how many images we are given at inference time, there are infinitely many different scenes that could have generated them, including real and virtual scenes.
+For example, consider an image of a person standing in a room vs. a person standing in front of a background image of a room.
 Therefore, there are many different ways of constructing the Wellington Posterior.
-It is not our intention to give an exhaustive account of all possible ways, and it is beyond the scope of this paper to determine which is the ``best'' method, for that depends on the application ({\em e.g.}, closed-loop operation vs. batch post-processing), the available data ({\em e.g.}, a large static dataset vs. a simulator), the run-time constraints, etc. Our {\bf second contribution} is to illustrate possible ways of computing the Wellington Posterior using a hierarchy of models (Sect. \ref{sec:modeling}) including direct manipulation of the given images, with no knowledge of the scene, and perturbations of the classifier around a pre-trained model from different scenes.
-These are two extremes of the modeling spectrum.
-In between, one can infer a 3D model of the given image with any of the available single-view reconstruction methods, (see \cite{fu2021single} for a recent survey), and then use that to synthesize new images, or directly synthesize images with a GAN (see \cite{clark2019adversarial} and references therein).

-The {\bf third contribution} is methodological, in that we show that the Wellington Posterior can be derived without sampling input images, but rather by looking at the effect of perturbations of the input images on the parameters of the model, and imputing a distribution of the latter using a closed-form linearization of the deep network around a pre-trained point (Sect. \ref{sec:analytical}).
+Our \textbf{second contribution} is a description of possible ways to compute the Wellington Posterior and experiments that their accuracy.
+For the datasets and methods we choose, we \emph{compare the accuracy of each method against an empirical paragon}.
+Lessons learned from experiments detailed in Section \ref{sec:experiments} and Appendix \ref{sec:scene_entropy} are the \textbf{third contribution}.